 Ensure The Locking Band Is Fitted

 The next step is to make sure that the locking band is fitted securely between the 1m adjustable extension and the end piece.
-This is an important safety feature that will ensure the integrity of your laundry chute in-house.
-So while the wall brackets will hold the actual laundry chute from moving, the locking band will ensure that it will not twist.
+This is an important safety feature that will ensure the integrity of your linen chute in-house.
+So while the wall brackets will hold the actual linen chute from moving, the locking band will ensure that it will not twist.
 Only our adjustable lengths require locking bands and come free with the extension.
 Our normal extensions are a tight fit and will not move or twist.

 Install The 90° elbow